 Consult a Knowledgeable Pedestrian Accident Attorney

 Were you seriously injured in a pedestrian accident?
-At the Law Offices of Shane Smith, our Kentucky attorneys can help you fight for compensation for medical expenses, lost wages, loss of income, pain and suffering, and more.
+At Shane Smith Law, our Kentucky attorneys can help you fight for compensation for medical expenses, lost wages, loss of income, pain and suffering, and more.
 Contact us today to request a free initial case consultation and we'll be in touch within 24 hours to schedule your appointment.